grafana/aws-workshop/site/docs/lab2/2_dashboard.md

 ## Step 5: Show RDS fatal errors on a graph

-In the previous hands-on lab, we saw how a pile-up of errors in our mythical-beasts-server service was causing the SLO to breach.
-We saw that the root cause was that the RDS instance was overloaded with connections, causing the mythical-beasts-server-service to be degraded.
+In the previous hands-on lab, we saw how a pile-up of errors in our tickets-server service was causing the SLO to breach.
+We saw that the root cause was that the RDS instance was overloaded with connections, causing the tickets-server-service to be degraded.

 To help us monitor this situation and prevent it from happening in future, we will create a graph that shows the number of fatal errors logged by our RDS instance, over time.